 GCRO has spent considerable time and resources building a 'data warehouse' encompassing the Gauteng City-Region.
 Various applications, available via the Urban Data Gallery, showcase GCRO’s data and analysis.
 A few of the key datasets available from GCRO are described below.

 Quality of Life survey data

-GCRO’s primary dataset is the biannual Quality of Life survey which measures the quality of life, socio-economic circumstances, attitudes to service delivery, psycho-social attitudes, value-base and other characteristics of the GCR.
+GCRO’s primary dataset is the biennial Quality of Life survey (QoL) which measures the quality of life, socio-economic circumstances, attitudes to service delivery, psycho-social attitudes, value-base and other characteristics of the GCR.
 Five QoL datasets are currently available: QoL I (2009); QoL II (2011); QoL III (2013/14); QoL IV (2015/16), and QoL V (2017/18).
 Any of the QoL datasets (in SPSS or Stata format) are available on request for research or other non-commercial purposes (firstname.lastname@example.org).
 Additionally, QoL III and earlier can be accessed via the Quality of Life survey data viewer.